rajeshdchikkala/Angular/README.md

        ### Custom Pipe :
 	          Pipes written with specific conditions by developer.
 	   ### Built in Pipes
-   ### SYNTAX FOR CREATING PIPE:
+   - SYNTAX FOR CREATING PIPE:
-       - ng g p `<pipe-name>`
+       - `ng g p <pipe-name>`

 ## Event emitter
    - Data flows into your component via property bindings and flows out of your component through event bindings.
    - If we want your component to notify parent component about something then we can use the Output decorator with EventEmitter to create a custom event.
    - Uses:
-     -Use in components with the `@Output directive` to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance
+     - Use in components with the `@Output directive` to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance

 ## Modules:
-   - App Module :path is ./app/app-module
+   - App Module :path is ./app/app-module.
    - platformBrowserDynamic imported through `@angular/platform`.
    - In general every Angular project has Default Module and Defualt component.
        - Default Module = AppModule derived from ngModule.